frederic-perez/AmE-dictionary/data/dictionary.md

 __white supremacist__ _n_ One who believes that white people are racially superior to others and should therefore dominate society.
 __white tie__ _n_ (vs _black tie_)
 __white whale__ _n_ Small northern whale that is white when adult.
+__white-collar__ _adj_ Of, relating to, or constituting the class of salaried employees whose duties do not call for the wearing of work clothes or protective clothing.
 __white-hot__ _adj_ :two::hammer: _Gustafson will be at the white-hot center of that quest._
 __white-knuckle ride__
 __white-knuckled__